By visiting The House of the Seven Gables, you agree to follow our Policies and Procedures.

 - Every member of your party, regardless of age, is required to have a ticket to go on tour.

-- Please note: there will not be room to distance yourself from other visitors while on the guided tour.
+- Please note: there will not be room to distance yourself from other visitors while on the mansion tour.

 If you do not provide proof of residency, you will need to pay full price.
 Valid proof of residency includes a state-issued photo ID with a current address, Salem Public Schools ID, or Salem State University ID.